A study of holographic dark energy models using configuration entropy: Theory

 where $F(a^{\prime}) = \frac{f(a^{\prime}) D^2(a^{\prime})}{a^{\prime}}$, $a_i$ is the initial scale factor and $S_c(a_i)$ is the entropy at $a_i$.
 We have chosen $a_i = 10^{-3}$ throughout this work.

-To get the evolution of $\frac{S_c(a)}{S_c(a_i)}$ with scale factor we can either use Equation \eqref{eq:six} or solve Equation \eqref{eq:five} numerically.
-One can get the evolution of $\frac{dS_c(a)}{da}$ with scale factor by simply using Equation \eqref{eq:five}.
-A numerical differentiation of Equation \eqref{eq:five} can be employed to get the evolution of $\frac{d^2S_c(a)}{da^2}$ with scale factor.
+To get the evolution of $\frac{S_c(a)}{S_c(a_i)}$ with scale factor we can either use \autoref{eq:six} or solve \autoref{eq:five} numerically.
+One can get the evolution of $\frac{dS_c(a)}{da}$ with scale factor by simply using \autoref{eq:five}.
 We require the knowledge of $D(a)$ and $f(a)$ in a given cosmological model in order to study the evolution of configuration entropy.
 We discuss the evolution of growing mode $D(a)$ and growth rate $f(a)$ in the next section.
-During the initial stages of structure formation, $D(a)$ is very small, so the evolution of $\frac{S_c(a)}{S_c(a_i)}$ in Equation \eqref{eq:six} is almost entirely determined by $S_c(a_i)$ and $M$.
+During the initial stages of structure formation, $D(a)$ is very small, so the evolution of $\frac{S_c(a)}{S_c(a_i)}$ in \autoref{eq:six} is almost entirely determined by $S_c(a_i)$ and $M$.
 These quantities do not depend on the cosmological model concerned and are free parameters of the equation.
 If $M > S_c(a_i)$, we expect to see a sudden rise in $\frac{S_c(a)}{S_c(a_i)}$ near $a_i$ whereas $M < S_c(a_i)$ will give rise to a sudden drop.
 These variations are due to the choice of initial conditions and we set $M = S_c(a_i)$ to get rid of them.
-We also set $\bar \rho \int \delta^2 (\vec{x}) dV = 1$ in Equation \eqref{eq:six} for simplicity.
+We also set $\bar \rho \int \delta^2 (\vec{x}) dV = 1$ in \autoref{eq:six} for simplicity.
+An objection regarding the definition of configuration entropy is that while Shannon entropy is dimensionless, the configuration entropy has the dimension of mass.
+Hence, the definition of configuration entropy is wrong.
+However, it is easy to make the definition of configuration entropy dimensionless.
+We can redefine the configuration entropy as

+Here, $M$ is the total mass inside the comoving volume $V$.
+If we use \autoref{eq:twentyfour} instead of \autoref{eq:one} in our formalism, we obtain the differential equation of evolution of configuration entropy as

+We can compare \autoref{eq:twentyfive} and \autoref{eq:five} to find that they differ by some constant.
+Since we are interested in the temporal evolution of $S_c(a)$, we may as well set the values of these consants to $1$.
+In that case, the evolution of entropy in \autoref{eq:five} and \autoref{eq:twentyfive} becomes exactly equal.